The various familiars, paladin mounts, animal companions and other pets affiliated with the characters.

 - The Hedonist: He doesn't want much from life, as his idea of a perfect world is to simply have his tummy endlessly stroked by Lord Shojo and to be fed an infinite supply of fishes by Belkar.
 In short, he's a cat.

-- Killer Rabbit: Proved in "The Duel Everyone's Been Waiting For", and justified by D&D 3.5 rules.
+- Technically counts as this, as proved in "The Duel Everyone's Been Waiting For", and justified by D&D 3.5 rules.
 All successful attacks deal at least one point of damage, and cats get up to three a round.
 An EL1 encounter of four stray cats can easily wipe out most 1st level adventurers (with actual class levels!) in a single round, especially if the cats use their insane racial stealth bonuses to launch a surprise attack.
 This is why first-level commoners don't walk down alleyways at night.
 That's dangerous enough on its own, but Mr. Scruffy in particular is the animal companion to a high-level ranger, making him a lot deadlier.

 - Right-Hand Cat: Lord Shojo liked to pet him while pretending to be senile, and then Belkar adopted him.